Antabuse-does-something/sudoku_solver/README.md

 ```

-Replace all the with the numbers from your sudoku puzzle.
+Replace the dots with the numbers from your sudoku puzzle.

 ```./sudoku_solver <file>```